 Spring is upon us which means hibernation is over (phew).
-It's time to start airing out those tents and sleeping bags and prepare for adventure season!
+It's time to start airing out those tents and sleeping bags and prepare for outdoor season!

-Though we're out of the thick of the big chill and pre-camp preparation isn't as extensive, there are still a few things to to consider before hitting the road in spring.
+Though we're out of the thick of the big chill and pre-camp preparation isn't as extensive, there are still a few things to consider before hitting the road in spring.

-During the day, temperatures can reach high 20's but the nighttime can still remain quite chilly.
+During the day, temperatures can reach high 20's but the night time can still remain quite chilly.
 All-season tents like the Family series will help trap in the warmth, as well as an appropriate temperature-rated sleeping bag like the Leichardt or Lake View.
 Sleeping in layers is also a great option at this time of year.

 The warmer weather will see heavy campfire meals swapped out for lighter bites.
 Dishes like stews are often replaced with seafood, salads or cheese boards.
 A bit of pre-planning and preparation at home can help reduce stress around meal times!
 For recipe inspiration check out our spring meal guide.